DavidKendall/can-loopback-mbed-os/README.md

      ```
    Notice that the `-f` (`--flash`) option causes the program to be loaded and
    executed.
 You should observe a sequence of lines in the terminal window,
-   reporting the value of a counter that is transmitted and received by the
+   reporting the value of a counter that is transmitted by the
-   CAN.
+   CAN. **Note** You will need to have a receiving node attached to the bus.
+   See the `rcv` branch.